Analyzing Vail Resorts (MTN) and Its Peers

-Vail Resorts (NYSE: MTN) is one of 24 publicly-traded companies in the “Miscellaneous amusement & recreation services” industry, but how does it compare to its rivals?
-We will compare Vail Resorts to similar businesses based on the strength of its dividends, institutional ownership, analyst recommendations, valuation, risk, earnings and profitability.
+Vail Resorts (NYSE: MTN) is one of 24 publicly-traded companies in the “Miscellaneous amusement & recreation services” industry, but how does it compare to its peers?
+We will compare Vail Resorts to related businesses based on the strength of its dividends, valuation, earnings, analyst recommendations, profitability, institutional ownership and risk.

 Institutional & Insider Ownership

 95.1% of Vail Resorts shares are held by institutional investors.
 Comparatively, 45.5% of shares of all “Miscellaneous amusement & recreation services” companies are held by institutional investors.
-2.1% of Vail Resorts shares are held by company insiders.
-Comparatively, 21.8% of shares of all “Miscellaneous amusement & recreation services” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+2.1% of Vail Resorts shares are held by insiders.
+Comparatively, 22.1% of shares of all “Miscellaneous amusement & recreation services” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This table compares Vail Resorts and its rivals’ net margins, return on equity and return on assets.

-This is a summary of current recommendations and price targets for Vail Resorts and its rivals, as provided by MarketBeat.com.
+This is a summary of current recommendations and price targets for Vail Resorts and its peers, as reported by MarketBeat.com.

 |Sell Ratings